-The Company identified the median employee by examining 2022 total compensation for all employees of the Company excluding the Chief Executive Officer.
+The Company identified the median employee by examining 2023 total compensation for all employees of the Company excluding the Chief Executive Officer.

-The employee population used to identify the Company's median employee included all employees of the Company, whether employed on a full-time, part-time or seasonal basis, as of December 31, 2022.
+The employee population used to identify the Company's median employee included all employees of the Company, whether employed on a full-time, part-time or seasonal basis, as of December 31, 2023.
 The compensation measure described above was consistently applied to this entire employee population.
-The Company did not make any assumptions, adjustments or estimates with respect to the employee population or the compensation measure, but it did annualize the compensation for any employees that were not employed by the Company for all of 2022.
+The Company did not make any assumptions, adjustments or estimates with respect to the employee population or the compensation measure, but it did annualize the compensation for any employees that were not employed by the Company for all of 2023.

 After identifying the median employee based on the compensation measure described above, the Company calculated annual total compensation for the median employee using the same methodology used for our named executive officers as set forth in the "Summary Compensation Table" herein.
-The median employee was identified as of November 30, 2022, and the chief executive officer to median employee pay ratio was calculated with respect to the annualized compensation for Mr. O'Brien, who was the chief executive officer at that date.
-As illustrated in the table below, in 2022, the Company's Chief Executive Officer's annual total compensation was 37.64 times that of the Company's median employee.
+The median employee was identified as of November 30, 2023, and the chief executive officer to median employee pay ratio was calculated with respect to the annualized compensation for Mr. O'Brien.
+As illustrated in the table below, in 2023, the Company's Chief Executive Officer's annual total compensation was 50.12 times that of the Company's median employee.

 Chief Executive Officer Median Employee

-2022 Annual Total Compensation \$3,048,707 \$81,003
+2023 Annual Total Compensation \$4,064,239 \$81,088

-Total Annual Compensation Pay Ratio 37.64 1
+Total Annual Compensation Pay Ratio 50.12 1